Use a manifest file to configure your app

 build.kind

-A string describing how this feature is deployed.
+A string describing how this feature is implemented and loaded.
 Supported values:

 • url: Loaded from an external URL